 This homemade honey-sweetened peach butter is so sweet and packed full of peachy goodness.
-Simple ingredients make the most delicious peach butter just perfect for dolloping on fresh bread with some yoghurt, stirring through morning oats, or topping off some breakfast pancakes or ice cream.
+Simple ingredients make the most delicious peach butter just perfect for dolloping on fresh bread with some yogurt, stirring through your morning oats, or topping off some breakfast pancakes or ice cream.
 You can also eat it straight from the jar, no judgment here.
 Easily made ahead of time and stored in the freezer so you can enjoy homemade peach butter all year long.

 A Note On Ingredients

 We are going to use 3 simple ingredients easily found in grocery storesfor this easy recipe:

 To get the best out of the recipe I have a few tips and tricks in relation to the ingredients we are using.

 Use fresh, ripe peaches when they are in season.
 You can use white peaches or yellow peaches, or a mix if that is what you have.